aws/sagemaker-python-sdk/doc/overview.rst

 Serverless endpoint and then invoke the endpoint with the model to get inference results back.
 More information about SageMaker Serverless Inference can be found in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints.html>`__.

-For using SageMaker Serverless Inference, if you plan to use any of the SageMaker-provided container or Bring Your Own Container model, you will need to pass ``image_uri``.
-An example to use ``image_uri`` for creating MXNet model:
+For using SageMaker Serverless Inference, you can either use SageMaker-provided container or Bring Your Own Container model.
+A step by step example for using Serverless Inference with MXNet image :

+Firstly, create MXNet model

 .. code:: python

     from sagemaker.mxnet import MXNetModel
+    from sagemaker.serverless import ServerlessInferenceConfig
     import sagemaker

     role = sagemaker.get_execution_role()

     # create MXNet Model Class
-    mxnet_model = MXNetModel(
+    model = MXNetModel(
         model_data="s3://my_bucket/pretrained_model/model.tar.gz", # path to your trained sagemaker model role=role, # iam role with permissions to create an Endpoint entry_point="inference.py",
-        image_uri="763104351884.dkr.ecr.us-west-2.amazonaws.com/mxnet-inference:1.4.1-cpu-py3" # image wanted to use
+        py_version="py3", # Python version
+        framework_version="1.6.0", # MXNet framework version
     )

-For more Amazon SageMaker provided algorithms and containers image paths, please check this page: `Amazon SageMaker provided algorithms and Deep Learning Containers <https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html>`_.
-After creating model using ``image_uri``, you can then follow the steps below to create serverless endpoint.

 To deploy serverless endpoint, you will need to create a ``ServerlessInferenceConfig``.
 If you create ``ServerlessInferenceConfig`` without specifying its arguments, the default ``MemorySizeInMB`` will be **2048** and